Tencent/wcdb/CONTRIBUTING.md

 ```

 ### Make Pull Requests
 The code team will monitor all pull request, we run some code check and test on it.
-After all tests passed, we will accecpt this PR.
+After all tests passed, we will accept this PR.
 But it won't merge to `master` branch at once, which have some delay.

 Before submitting a pull request, please make sure the followings are done: